 BethBC staff and volunteers should enjoy their work at BethBC, confident in the knowledge of the existence of clear guidelines and, if required, access to good support and advice.
-Therefore, this policy serves to safeguard individuals representing BethBC and ultimately the College itself.
+Therefore, this policy serves to safeguard individuals representing BethBC and ultimately the College itself, working together to provide and promote a safer environment for all.

-BethBC believes in the human rights-based principles for the protection of children, particularly the Convention on the Rights of the Child (CRC), as well as the Palestinian Child's Law (PCL), and is keen to create an environment that enhances and maintains the child's rights, besides preventing children from all forms of violence, abuse, maltreatment, exploitation, discrimination, and/or neglect.
+BethBC believes in the human rights-based principles for the protection of children, particularly the Convention on the Rights of the Child (CRC), as well as the Palestinian Child's Law (PCL), and is keen to create an environment that upholds and maintains the child's rights, besides preventing children from all forms of violence, abuse, maltreatment, exploitation, discrimination, and/or neglect.

-BethBC also condemns any form of child abuse, inside or outside the College whether by its staff or volunteers, and bears full responsibility for any violation should that occur.
+BethBC also condemns any form of child abuse, inside or outside the College whether by its staff or volunteers, and will record, investigate, learn and be accountable where necessary, recognizing that some things will be beyond the college's control.